-- 3.4.3.1 Following successful passage of the ARE, an applicant must pass an examination, prepared and administered by the Board, on the E&A Act, E&A Rules, and practice ethics. - 3.4.3.2 The purpose of the examination is to test applicants' familiarity with the E&A Act, E&A Rules, and the ethics of practicing architecture. - 3.4.3.3 After a second or subsequent failure of the Nebraska E&A Act Examination, the candidate may be required to acquire additional instruction before being reexamined.
+- 3.4.3.1 Before license issuance, an applicant must pass an examination, prepared and administered by the Board, on the E&A Act, E&A Rules, and practice ethics. - 3.4.3.2 The purpose of the examination is to test applicants' familiarity with the E&A Act, E&A Rules, and the ethics of practicing architecture. - 3.4.3.3 After a second or subsequent failure of the Nebraska E&A Act Examination, the candidate may be required to acquire additional instruction before being reexamined.
 Such candidates are eligible for reexamination every thirty days.

-3.5 Application for ARE Examination
+3.5 Application for Licensure

-- 3.5.1 To be eligible to sit for the ARE examination, an applicant must: - 3.5.1.1 Submit a completed application to the Board, accompanied by the filing fee established by the Board: - 3.5.1.1.1 The application fee is waived for first-time applicants. - 3.5.1.2 Provide satisfactory evidence of meeting the education requirement as set forth in these rules; - 3.5.1.3 Submit five references indicating good reputation and ethical character, three of which must be architects; and - 3.5.1.3.1 If an applicant cannot provide three references from architects, five references must still be submitted along with an explanation as to why the professional references cannot be submitted. - 3.5.1.4 Submit verification that the applicant has established an NCARB record for the purpose documenting architectural work experience. - 3.5.2 All applications for the ARE Examination will be reviewed by the Board.
+- 3.5.1 To be eligible for initial licensure as an architect, an applicant must: - 3.5.1.1 Submit a completed application to the Board, accompanied by the filing fee established by the Board; - 3.5.1.2 Provide satisfactory evidence of meeting the licensure standards as set forth in the Act and these rules; - 3.5.1.3 Submit five references indicating good reputation and ethical character, three of which must be architects.
+If an applicant cannot provide three references from architects, five references must still be submitted along with an explanation as to why the professional references cannot be submitted. - 3.5.2 All applications for architect licenses may be reviewed by the Board.